fschulze/check-tls-certs/README.rst

       Wildcard domains are supported.

-      Exits with return code 3 when there are warnings, code 4 when there are errors and code 5 when the domain definition contains errors.
+      Exits with return code 3 when there are warnings, code 4 when there are errors, code 6 when more than half of the domains raised an exception during fetch and code 5 when the domain definition contains errors.

     Options:
       -f, --file FILE  File to read domains from.
 One per line.